-In most cases of high blood pressure, the American Heart Association says there is no one identifiable cause.
-High blood pressure is usually a combination of factors, such as:
+According to the American Heart Association, there is no one identifiable cause in most cases.
+High blood pressure is usually a combination of these factors:

 - Weight: The greater your body mass, the more pressure there is on your artery walls.
-That is because more blood is produced to supply oxygen and nutrients to tissues in your body.
+This is because more blood is produced to supply oxygen and nutrients to tissues in your body.

-- Activity level: Lack of physical activity tends to increase heart rate, which forces your heart to work harder with each contraction.
+- Activity Level: Lack of physical activity tends to increase the heart rate, which forces your heart to work harder with each contraction.

-- Tobacco use: Chemicals in cigarettes and tobacco can damage artery walls.
+- Tobacco Use: Chemicals in cigarettes and tobacco can damage the artery walls.